Isle of Ewe

 The Isle of Ewe (Eilean Iùbh) is a small Scottish island on the west coast of Ross and Cromarty.
-The island is inhabited by a single family, the Grants, who have lived at the Main House in the south of the island since the mid-19th century.
+The island is inhabited by a single extended family, the Grants, who have lived at the current settlement on the leeward NE side of the island since the 19th century.

-The island is privately owned by J.I.H.
-Macdonald-Buchanan and leased to the Grants.
+The island is privately owned by GBB Estates Ltd and Crofted by the Grants.
 The island previously had more families, but these left during the Second World War, when Loch Ewe was used as an important naval anchorage.
 The isolated position of the island meant that the children had to endure a round trip each day of about 26 mi by boat and bus to attend school.

+The island remains off grid for electricity and water with this being generated by renewables and back up generators.
+There remains a single phone cable to the mainland which services the current households and is the only physical connection to the mainland.

+Residents and visitors to the island use the Pier at Aultbea daily to travel back and forth for work and supplies.

 Origin of the name

 There are two competing theories about the meaning of the name; it may be derived from the Old Irish eo, "yew tree", or alternatively from the Gaelic eubh, "echo", reflecting a place-name on the adjoining mainland.